Biden in Maui amid criticism of White House response to devastating Lahaina wildfire

 The president and first lady Jill Biden arrived nearly two weeks after ferocious, wind-whipped blazes claimed at least 114 lives — and likely many more.
 The president began his visit to Maui with an aerial tour, a common way for presidents to view the magnitude of disaster zones without hampering the response on the ground.
 From above, Mr. Biden had a clear view of the devastation wrought on the community of Lahaina.
 Hawaii's governor says many of the victims of Lahaina may be children.

+"To the people of Hawaii, we're with you for as long as it takes, I promise you," the president said in brief remarks from Lahaina Monday.
+"May God bless all those we've lost, may God find those who we haven't determined yet, and may God bless you all."

 On the ground in Lahaina, the president surveyed the damage, and heard firsthand from first responders and local leaders.
-In brief remarks, the president said the federal government will be with the people of Maui for as long as they are needed, while being "respectful" of the sacred ground and wishes of the people of Maui as they rebuild.
+He also met with community elders out of the earshot of reporters.
+In brief remarks, Mr. Biden said the federal government will be with the people of Maui for as long as they are needed, while being "respectful" of the sacred ground and wishes of the people of Maui.

+"We're focused on what's next — that's rebuilding the long-term — rebuilding for long-term — and doing it together to help get us back on our feet," the president said.
+"To rebuild the way we want to rebuild, by making sure your voices are heard, but respecting your traditions, by understanding the deep history and meaning of this sacred ground, and establishing your community not to change its character, but to reestablish it."

+In Lahaina, the president announced he's appointing Bob Fenton, the Federal Emergency Management Agency regional administrator responsible for Hawaii, to head up the federal response to Maui.

 "The biggest thing that the president needs to see is just the actual impact.
-It really feels different when you're on the ground and can see the total devastation of Lahaina," Federal Emergency Management Agency Administrator Deanna Criswell, who is traveling with the Bidens, said on CBS News' "Face the Nation" Sunday.
+It really feels different when you're on the ground and can see the total devastation of Lahaina," Federal Emergency Management Agency Administrator Deanna Criswell, who is traveling with the Bidens, said on CBS News' "Face the Nation" Sunday before the president's trip.

 But some critics, including disgruntled survivors in Hawaii and some Republicans hoping to face Mr. Biden in next year's presidential election, say federal aid has been inadequate and poorly organized.